scsm-ua/kirtan-guide-en/songs/kobe-hobe-bolo-se-dina-amar.md

     kobe nityānanda, more kori’ dayā, chāḍāibe mora viṣoyera māyā diyā more nija-      charaṇera chāyā, nāmera hāṭete dibe adhikār

 When will Lord Nityānanda be merciful to me and release me from the illusion of worldliness?
-Giving me the shade of His lotus feet, when will He allow me to en- ter the marketplace of the Holy Name?
+Giving me the shade of His lotus feet, when will He allow me to enter the marketplace of the Holy Name?

 #### 7

     kinibo, luṭibo,     hari-nāma-rasa, nāma-rase māti’ hoibo vivaśa rasera rasika-       charaṇa paraśa, koriyā mojibo rase anibār

-I shall buy and plunder the mellow of the Name Hari, and becoming thoroughly intoxicated by those liq- uid mellows of the Holy Name, I shall become stunned.
+I shall buy and plunder the mellow of the Name Hari, and becoming thoroughly intoxicated by those liquid mellows of the Holy Name, I shall become stunned.
 By touching the feet of those great souls who are able to relish those mellows, I will be constantly immersed in the sweet nectar of the Holy Name.

 #### 8

     kobe jīve dayā,    hoibe udoya, nija-sukha bhuli’ sudīna-hṛdoya bhakativinoda,      koriyā binoya, śrī-ājñā-ṭoholo koribe prachār

-When will there be an awakening of compassion for all fallen souls, and when will this Bhakti Vinod, for- getting his own happines, with a meek heart set out to propagate by humble entreaty the sacred order of Śrī Chaitanya Mahāprabhu?
+When will there be an awakening of compassion for all fallen souls, and when will this Bhakti Vinod, forgetting his own happines, with a meek heart set out to propagate by humble entreaty the sacred order of Śrī Chaitanya Mahāprabhu?